Beata Umubyeyi Mairesse

 Beata Umubyeyi Mairesse (born 1979, in Butare) is a French-Rwandan writer and a survivor of the Rwandan genocide.
 She is the author of three books, and several collections of short stories and poetry.
 Her writing has received a number of literary prizes in France and abroad.

 Biography

 Early life

 Beata Umubyeyi Mairesse was born and raised in Butare, Rwanda.
 Her father was Polish and her mother is Rwandan.
 As a child, she attended an international school in Butare, where she learned to speak French fluently.
 During the 1994 genocide, 15-year-old Beata saved herself and her Tutsi mother from armed Hutu militiaman by pretending to be French.
-The pair fled the country by hiding in aTerre des hommes children's convoy.
+The pair fled the country by hiding in a Terre des hommes children's convoy.
 Umubyeyi Mairesse would later be placed with a foster family in the north of France.
 After high school, she studied literature and political science at the Sorbonne University, where she graduated with a degree in humanitarian action and development.
 She then worked for international aid organisations and in the health sector.
 Since 2007 she has lived in Bordeaux, France.